LIFE CHANGING ENCOUNTERS WITH A HOLY GOD

-It is the far side of the wilderness… a remote place near Mt.
+It is the far side of the wilderness… a remote site near Mt.
 Sinai (Mt.
-Horeb) … the Mountain of God.
+Horeb)… the Mountain of God.
 Moses is tending sheep for his father-in-law Jethro.
-He leads his sheep to this pastureland, not knowing that it will lead to a life-changing encounter with God.
+He leads his sheep to this pastureland, not knowing that it will lead to a life-changing encounter with the almighty God.
 The Lord calls to Moses from within a burning bush…

 “Here I am.”